descope/descope-ruby-sdk/README.md

 To use the management API you'll need a `Management Key` along with your `Project ID`.
 Create one in the [Descope Console](https://app.descope.com/settings/company/managementkeys).
+This key is used only for management functions - to reach authentication methods whose public access has been disabled, use the [Auth Management Key](#auth-management-key) instead.

 ```ruby
 require 'descope'